 Andie Thrams is a painter and book artist with a lifelong devotion to creative work in wilderness locations.
 Her work is widely exhibited and is held in both private and public collections including those at Yale University and the University of Washington.
 She earned a BA in art practice from the University of California at Berkeley and, in addition to Field Camp, she teaches for San Francisco Center for the Book, Sitka Center for Art Ecology and many more.
 She is currently creating a series of unique artist's books called In Forests.
 The In Forests books, which record her experiences during treks on foot and by kayak into wild forests from California to Alaska, are a contemporary hybrid of the illuminated manuscript and the field journal.
 More may be seen on her website: www.andiethrams.com

-Please plan to arrive at Field Camp on Sunday.
-We will meet briefly right after dinner Sunday evening to get acquainted, answer questions and discuss our plans for the week.
-Class will begin at 9:00 AM Monday morning.
-Each day we'll spend a varying combination of time indoors, in the field, and around Camp, with optional informal sunset painting each evening after dinner.
-Our walks will range from 1/4 mile up to 3 miles over moderately steep terrain.
-Class will end Friday afternoon around 3:00 PM.
+Please plan to arrive at Field Camp on Saturday, June 14, and allow plenty of time to find your way to your tent, unpack, and settle in.
+The first class meeting will take place at 5:00 p.m. late Saturday afternoon on the deck just outside the Dining Hall.
+Each day we'll spend a varying combination of time indoors, in the field, and around Camp, with optional informal sunset painting after dinner.
+Our walks will range from 1/4 mile up to 3 miles over moderate terrain.
+Our final meeting will conclude by early afternoon on Thursday.

 Supplies and Other Useful Items